shaunchuah/software_engineering_for_science/docs/cloud/the-internet.md

 3. Server Sends Response: After processing the request, the server sends an HTTP response back to the client.
 The response includes a status line (HTTP version, status code, reason phrase), headers, and possibly a body (e.g., the requested web page).

 4. Client Receives and Processes Response: The client receives the response and processes it accordingly.
 For example, a web browser might render the HTML content received from the server.

+## DNS (Domain Name System)

+The Domain Name System (DNS) is an essential component of the internet infrastructure that translates human-readable domain names (like <www.google.com>) into IP addresses (like 192.0.2.1) that computers use to identify each other on the network.
+This translation process is often compared to a phone book, where you look up a person's name to find their phone number.

+### DNS Records

+DNS uses various types of records to perform its functions, including:

+- A Record: Maps a domain name to an IPv4 address.
+- AAAA Record: Maps a domain name to an IPv6 address.
+- CNAME Record: Maps a domain name to another domain name.
+- MX Record: Specifies mail servers for email services.
+- TXT Record: Contains text information for various purposes, often for verification.

+### Domain Names

+You can buy a domain name from a registrar and set up DNS records to point to your servers.

+## What is a URL?

+A URL (Uniform Resource Locator) is an address used to access resources on the internet.
+It consists of several parts:

+1. Scheme: Indicates the protocol (e.g., http, https).
+2. Host: Specifies the domain name or IP address (e.g., <www.example.com>).
+3. Port (optional): Defines the port number (e.g., :8080).
+4. Path: Shows the location of the resource on the server (e.g., /docs/search).
+5. Query (optional): Contains parameters for searching or filtering (e.g., ?q=test).
+6. Fragment (optional): Points to a specific section within the resource (e.g., #part2).

+URLs are essential for uniquely identifying and retrieving resources on the web.

+## Conclusion

+Understanding the basics of the internet, including the TCP/IP protocol, HTTP protocol, DNS, and URLs, is crucial for anyone working with web technologies.
+These foundational concepts form the backbone of how data is transmitted, accessed, and processed on the internet.
+By grasping these concepts, you'll be better equipped to troubleshoot problems along the way.